noahschumacher/smunch-user-food-analysis/project_notes.md

 		- Not as easy to understand as Kmeans.
 		- Need to explore different thresholds.
 - Need to figure out how to utilize cluster information in next steps.
+- Second iteration:
+	- Converted specific igredients to more generalized categories by hand.
+File in data folder (private).
+	- This allows for clearer insight into the clusters.
+	- Identifiable clusters include:
+		- Vegan
+		- Lighter Meals (seafood, asian)
+		- Heavyer / Unhealthier meals (meat, cheese, egg, mayo, etc)
+	- kmeans clusters seem more reasonable than hierarchial clustering.

 ##### eda3_rating.ipynb:
 - Initial exploration of predicting meal rating based on ingredients ang general meal ratig breakdown.